Boss2021-eng/Geo-Dev-Lab/week 3/Readme.md

 Although the exported file contains one combined layer, the administrative attributes remain available as separate fields.

-## 7.Missing-Value Assessment

-The fields of the Lagos LGA dataset was inspected for missing values.
-The following fields had no null values:

-- `adm2_name1`
-- `adm2_name2`
-- `adm2_name3`
-- `adm1_name1`
-- `adm1_name2`
-- `adm1_name3`
-- `adm0_name1`
-- `adm0_name2`
-- `adm0_name3`
-- `valid_to`
-- `lang1`
-- `lang2`
-- `lang3`

-Each of these fields contained **20 non-null records**, indicating that no null values were detected in these columns for the 20 LGA features examined.

-However, some fields had null values throughout but they were not relevant to the purpose of this study.
-The fields were

-## 8. Data Quality Assessment

-### 8.1 Completeness

-Completeness refers to the extent to which the required records, attributes, and geometries are present in the dataset.

-The dataset contains 20 LGA records, corresponding to the 20 LGAs represented in the study area.
-The inspected administrative-name, language, and validity-date fields contained 20 non-null records each.

-Therefore, the inspected fields showed no missing values.
-However, some fields showed null values but there were not relevant to the subject at hand.

-### 8.2 Currency

-Currency refers to how up to date the data are in relation to the date of the analysis and the intended application.

-The available information does not establish the date on which the administrative boundaries and associated attributes were last updated.
-The `valid_to` field was populated for all 20 records, but a non-null value does not necessarily confirm that the data are current.

-### 8.3 Positional Accuracy

-Positional accuracy describes how closely the recorded geographic positions of features correspond to their true or accepted reference positions.

-The data were reprojected from WGS 84 to WGS 84 / UTM Zone 31N to support area measurement.
-However, reprojection does not improve the original positional accuracy of the boundaries.

-### 8.4 Attribute Accuracy

-Attribute accuracy refers to the correctness of the descriptive and numerical information associated with each spatial feature.

-### 8.5 Fitness for Purpose

-Fitness for purpose refers to whether the dataset is sufficiently suitable for the intended analysis or decision-making task.

-The processed LGA boundary dataset is potentially suitable for tasks such as:

-- Mapping the administrative structure of Lagos State;
-- Aggregating health facilities by LGA;
-- Joining LGA-level population statistics;
-- Performing exploratory spatial analysis;
-- Calculating approximate LGA areas;
-- Creating thematic maps and spatial visualisations.

-**Initial assessment:** The dataset is potentially fit for general LGA-level mapping and exploratory spatial analysis, subject to verification of its source, currency, geometry quality, and attribute definitions.

-## 9. Limitations

-The data had the following limitations:

-1. **Different data sources:** The administrative boundary, health facility, and demographic datasets were obtained from different sources.
-Consequently, differences exist in their definitions, data collection methods, and update cycles.

-2. **Temporal differences:** The datasets represent different reference periods.
-The population dataset contains **2024 population estimates**, while the health facility dataset contains records from **2023**.
-Therefore, the population and health facility data do not represent exactly the same point in time.

-3. **Population estimates:** The population values represent **2024 estimates** rather than census counts.
-Therefore, they provide estimated population levels for each LGA and should not be interpreted as exact population counts.

-## 10. Conclusion

-During Week 3, the LGA boundary dataset was transformed from WGS 84 into UTM Zone 31N to support area calculations.
-The calculated total area was approximately 3,622.11 km².
-The processed data were exported as a GeoPackage containing a single combined layer.

-The inspected administrative, language, and validity-date fields contained no null values across the 20 LGA records.
-Nevertheless, completeness, currency, positional accuracy, and attribute accuracy require further validation beyond null-value checks.
-The dataset may be suitable for LGA-level mapping and exploratory spatial analysis, provided that its source metadata, geometry quality, and intended use are carefully considered.
+## 7. Data Quality Assessment

+### 7.1 Completeness

+Completeness refers to the extent to which the required records, attributes, and geometries are present in the datasets.

+The administrative boundary dataset contains 20 LGA records representing the 20 LGAs of Lagos State.
+The `administrative_name`, `language`, and `valid_to` fields contained no null values.
+Other fields contained some null values, but these were not relevant to the objectives of the analysis.

+The health-facility dataset was also inspected for missing and inconsistent information.
+Identified issues relevant to the analysis were corrected before the spatial analysis.

+### 7.2 Currency

+Currency refers to how up to date the data are in relation to the date of analysis and intended use.

+The datasets were obtained from different sources and represent different reference periods.
+The population dataset contains **2024 population estimates**, while the health-facility dataset contains **2023 records**.
+The available metadata do not establish the exact date when the administrative boundaries were last updated.
+Therefore, the datasets should not be assumed to represent the same point in time.

+Although the `valid_to` field was populated for all 20 LGA records, a non-null validity date does not necessarily confirm that the boundary data are current.

+### 7.3 Positional Accuracy

+Positional accuracy refers to how closely the recorded geographic positions of features correspond to their true or accepted locations.

+The LGA boundaries were reprojected from **WGS 84 to WGS 84 / UTM Zone 31N** to support area calculations.
+Reprojection changes the coordinate reference system but does not improve the original positional accuracy of the boundaries.

+The corrected health-facility locations were compared visually against a base map.
+The locations showed little visible deviation from the corresponding mapped features, indicating general spatial consistency.
+However, this was a visual assessment and not a formal positional-accuracy assessment based on independent ground-truth coordinates.

+### 7.4 Attribute Accuracy

+Attribute accuracy refers to the correctness and consistency of the descriptive and numerical information associated with spatial features.

+The administrative and health-facility datasets were inspected for missing and inconsistent attributes.
+Identified issues in the health-facility dataset that affected the analysis were corrected before further processing.

+However, differences in data definitions, collection methods, and source metadata may affect the comparability of attributes across the administrative, health-facility, and demographic datasets.

+### 7.5 Fitness for Purpose

+The processed datasets are suitable for:

+* Mapping the administrative structure of Lagos State
+* Aggregating health facilities by LGA
+* Joining LGA-level population statistics
+* Examining health-facility distribution in relation to population
+* Performing exploratory spatial analysis
+* Calculating approximate LGA areas
+* Producing thematic maps and spatial visualisations

+Overall, the datasets are considered suitable for **LGA-level mapping and exploratory spatial analysis** within the scope of this project.
+However, differences in data sources, definitions, and reference periods should be considered when interpreting the results.

+## 8. Limitations

+The analysis had the following limitations:

+1. **Different data sources:** The administrative boundary, health-facility, and demographic datasets were obtained from different sources.
+Differences in definitions, data-collection methods, classification systems, and update cycles may affect their direct comparison.

+2. **Temporal differences:** The population dataset contains 2024 population estimates, whereas the health-facility dataset contains 2023 records.
+Therefore, the datasets do not represent exactly the same point in time.

+3. **Population estimates:** The population values are 2024 estimates rather than census counts and should therefore be interpreted as estimated population levels rather than exact population counts.

+4. **Positional accuracy:** Health-facility locations were corrected and visually compared with a base map, showing little deviation.
+However, no independent ground-truth dataset or formal positional-accuracy test was used.

+5. **Administrative boundary accuracy:** Reprojecting the LGA boundaries does not verify the accuracy of their original coordinates.
+Further comparison with an authoritative boundary dataset would be required for formal validation.

+6. **Data comparability:** Differences in source, definitions, and reference periods mean that relationships between population and health-facility distribution should be interpreted as exploratory rather than as a definitive assessment of current healthcare accessibility or service provision.

+## 9. Conclusion

+During Week 3, the LGA boundary dataset was reprojected from **WGS 84 to WGS 84 / UTM Zone 31N** to support area calculations.
+The total calculated area of the 20 LGAs was approximately **3,622.11 km²**.
+The processed spatial data were exported as a GeoPackage containing a single combined layer.

+The administrative-name, language, and validity-date fields contained no null values across the 20 LGA records, although some non-relevant fields contained missing values.
+The health-facility dataset was inspected and corrected where necessary.
+The corrected health-facility locations were then compared visually against a base map and showed little spatial deviation, indicating general positional consistency.

+Overall, the processed datasets are suitable for LGA-level mapping, health-facility aggregation, population comparison, and exploratory spatial analysis.